biemond/puppet/modules/wls/README.md

 Version updates
 ---------------

+- 1.0.10 createUser param in installwls,installadf(12.1.2) and installjdev when you want to create the OS user and group yourself
 - 1.0.9 replaced sleep with waitforcompletion parameter
 - 1.0.8 added Suse SLES as Operating System, 12.1.2 support for Coherence CLuster, see class wls12c_adf_domain, Added Server, Distributed Queue/Topics to Facts
 - 1.0.7 12.1.2 Fully support for Dynamic Cluster and Elastic JMS, Scripts for creating server templates and dynamic clusters , see class wls12c_adf_domain